Take a Tour of The Hayward Fault

 If you are around the UC Berkeley area, consider going on a mini-tour.
-We have put together an easy walking tour in and around the campus that showcases some evidence of the Hayward fault.
-There is another walking tour available as a printable field trip guide
+There is a walking tour available as a printable field trip guide

-which goes into much greater detail of the fault.
+which goes into great detail of the fault.

 A shaking intensity map for the 1868 Hayward fault earthquake, cortesy of the USGS.